Gender Pay Report

 AdviserPlus is committed to equal opportunity in recruitment and employment irrespective of gender.
 Our people are paid for the role they have in the team and for their performance in that role.
 No other factors affect an employee’s remuneration.

-Over two thirds of people in AdviserPlus (67%) are engaged in roles that deliver HR advice and guidance and only a very small minority of these roles are in the upper pay quartile.
-Additionally, 88% of the Advisory roles are held by women.
+Over half the people in AdviserPlus (60%) are engaged in roles that deliver HR advice and guidance and only a very small minority of these roles are in the upper pay quartile.
+Additionally, 90% of the Advisory roles are held by women.
 The HR profession has traditionally seen high concentrations of female practitioners and AdviserPlus is no exception.
 AdviserPlus has had a long-term commitment to offer part-time and flexible working to all employees to promote a healthy work/life balance which is also a contributing factor.
 Almost one third of all colleagues have a part-time working arrangement.

 - The mean gender pay gap is 26%